 - Your temperature decreases at the start of your period when your hormone levels drop off.

 To spot these patterns in your own data, you can use the temperature “Trend” View, which was designed by our Science Team to help spot long-term patterns like menstrual cycles.

-1. In the Oura App, your daily body temperature appears on your “Readiness” tab and answers the question: “How much higher/lower was my temperature last night compared to my baseline?”
+1. In the Oura App, your daily body temperature trend appears on your “Readiness” tab and answers the question: “How much higher/lower was my temperature last night compared to my baseline?”

-2. To see patterns in your temperature over time, tap on “Body temperature.”
+2. To see patterns in your temperature trends over time, tap on “Body temperature.”

-3. You can toggle between long and short-term views of your temperature by alternating between the Daily and Trend views of your temperature.
+3. You can toggle between long and short-term views of your temperature trends by alternating between the Daily and Trend views of your temperature.

-- The Daily view focuses on short-term temperature changes and is optimal for tracking acute reactions in the body like emerging illness and physical, mental, or emotional strain.
+- The Daily view focuses on short-term temperature variations and is optimal for tracking acute reactions in the body like emerging illness and physical, mental, or emotional strain.